aws-samples/stream-emr-on-eks/README.md

     - registered the newly created DataLake S3 bucket as the data lake location
     - created a Data location for lf-data-access-engineer role
     - created a permission for lf-data-access-analyst role to describe the 'default' DB

-NOTE: if use CDK deployment, the above Lake Formation configurations will fail because CDK IAM role doesn't have the priviliage to set up the permission in Lake Formation.

 Follow the `Customization` section to deploy via CFN, or comment out the `lf_stack` in `app.py` then "CDK deploy".